joshfischer1108/heron-eco-starters/README.md

 If you experience any issues while walking through the examples please file an issue in the repo.
 I will get to it as soon as I can.

+### Disclaimer !!!!

+**It should be noted that even though the ECO definition topology files are in the `src/main/resources` directory this is not a suggestion or a requirement.**